openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 To accomplish this input `sudo nano /etc/network/interfaces` and change `manual` to `dhcp` on the line that has `iface wlan0 inet`

+#---- Perhaps some more detail here about /etc/network/interfaces AND /etc/wpa_supplicant/wpa_supplicant.conf.
+What would the file look like and why you change from "manual" to "dhcp".
+A bit more description on the difference between the simple configuration and the multiple wifi point configuration

 If you are not familiar with nano (the text editor) you may want to check out [this tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

 You can now skip to [Test SSH Access](#test-ssh-access) and SSH into your RPi2.